-There should be a logical structure to your narrative.
-Address one idea at a time and connect them.
-Combine ideas for more interesting sentences.

-- NOT: "He likes sports.
+Make it sound "real" and casual, using contractions.
+This isn't a formal piece of documentation; it needs to be friendly and easy to read.
+Combine ideas for more complex and interesting sentences.
+Take a series of short, choppy sentences like: "He likes sports.
 He likes football.
 He likes the Steelers.
 He likes hot wings.
-He is not a picky eater." - "He's a big sports fan, particularly football.
+He is not a picky eater." and make it "He's a big sports fan, particularly football.
 He'd love to watch a Steelers game with you, especially if you have chicken wings... the hotter the better!"

 Be specific.
-Don't just say a child/youth likes pizza-almost everyone likes pizza!
-Include favorite foods only if they are interesting or unique i.e. anchovy and mushroom pizza.
+Don't just say a child likes video games-almost everyone likes video games!
+Tell the reader what kind of game, what kind of system or what specific game they like!
 Families respond to specifics.